haranadgudivada/bigcommerce_task/README.md

 # Tech Test Information

 ## Configuration
-I have created basic customers page and customer details page by using Bigcommerce API Client.
-To review this assignment, You need to follow below instructions.
+I have created basic customer's page and customer details page by using Bigcommerce API Client.
+To review this assignment, you will need to follow the below instructions.

-  * After downloading from GitHub, You need to copy the all files and folders into one directory with in root directory.
+  * After downloading from GitHub, You need to copy the all files and folders into one directory within root directory.
-  * You need to set the database details in .env file as per your server.
+  * Then, you need to set the database details in .env file as per your server setup.
-  * Before you can run the application, you need to generate an application key.
+  * Before you run the application, you will need to generate an application key.
 You can do so by running:
   ```
   php artisan key:generate
   ```
-  * To serve the application.
+  * Then you have to serve the application.
 You can do so by running:
   ```
   php artisan serve
   ```
-  * You need to open the provided url after serve the application.
+  * Next, you need to open the provided url after serve the application.
-  * You can explore the customers and customer details pages.
+  * Finally, you will be able to see the customer's and customer details pages.

   ## Thank You